 Static sites are all the rage right now.
 We've come full circle.
 Remember the 90's when Geocities was popular?
 Static site hosting is little like a cutting-edge version of Geocities.
 I've personally built a few Middleman and Jekyll sites, which prompted me to wonder about static site hosting options.

 As you probably know, part of the appeal of static sites is that they're very low overhead.
-You don't need a LAMP stack, and you don't need to be paying a
+You don't need a LAMP stack, and you don't need to be paying a $15+/month web hosting bill to deploy a simple static site for your project.
+Static sites are great for things like documentation websites or blogging.

 Researching static site web hosts, these were the kinds of criteria I considered: